 Like any legal actions, whistleblower cases are filled with challenges and potential obstacles.
 Some of the common mistakes you want to avoid in these cases include:

 - Choosing an inexperienced attorney: Whistleblower cases are incredibly complex and demand the skills and knowledge of an experienced lawyer.
 Be sure to check your attorney’s record of success and choose a lawyer you can trust.
-At Lewis Kuhn Swan PC, our attorneys have built a reputation for exceptional, detail-oriented counsel and successful outcomes.
+At Leventhal Lewis, our attorneys have built a reputation for exceptional, detail-oriented counsel and successful outcomes.

 - Discussing your case with anyone but your attorney: Whistleblower cases are particularly sensitive suits, and should not be discussed with anyone but your trusted legal counsel.
 This includes mentioning details on social media platforms, because public discussion can harm your case.